Talk about EASY!! The whole process took 15 minutes, including the call with the Doctor!!! Amazing!

-Whilst Ohio became the 6th state to decriminalize possession of small quantities of cannabis, some municipalities have gone further and relaxed their laws even more in a step towards perhaps embracing recreational cannabis in the future.
+Whilst Ohio became the 6th state to decriminalize possession of small quantities of cannabis, some municipalities have relaxed their laws even more in a step towards embracing recreational cannabis in the future.
 Here are some states who have made progress in this direction:

-- Toledo – voted to depenalize misdemeanour cannabis offences in 2015 – no fines or jail time for possession or cultivation under 200 grams and possession of paraphernalia
+- Toledo: Voted to depenalize misdemeanor cannabis offenses in 2015 – no fines or jail time for possession or cultivation under 200 grams and possession of paraphernalia.

-- Cincinnati – eliminated all penalties for possession of up to 100 grams of cannabis except in cases of public use in 2019
+- Cincinnati: Eliminated all penalties for possessing up to 100 grams of cannabis except in public use cases in 2019.

-- Cleveland – eliminated penalties for possession of up to 200 grams of cannabis in 2020
+- Cleveland: Eliminated penalties for possessing up to 200 grams of cannabis in 2020.

-Regardless of where you are in Ohio, you can get a medical marijuana card online with Leafwell, MD.
+Regardless of where you are in Ohio, you can get a medical marijuana card online with Leafwell.

 Caregivers must be aged 21 or over.

 - Chronic Pain, Muscle Pain and Other Types of Pain

 - Hepatitis (Hepatitis A, Hepatitis B and Hepatitis C)

 Possession and Growing